BFA in Art - Art Education Emphasis

-- Recommendation by the art education faculty following a formal interview
+- Recommendation by the art education faculty following a formal interview; and

-- Passing the second transition point, which includes a selection of embedded assessments identified in the standards for art teacher preparation and the required coursework in C&I and in the School of Art, Design and Creative Industries.
+- Passing the second transition point, which includes a selection of embedded assessments identified in the standards for art teacher preparation and the required coursework in the School of Education (C&I courses) and in the School of Art, Design and Creative Industries.

 Embedded assessments are included within coursework in the major during the last four semesters.
 These competencies reflect national standards as well as meet the KSDE (Kansas State Department of Education) required competencies for art teacher preparation.
 There are seven competencies.